a-rust-coder/os-rs/README.md

-# ```os-rs```
+# ```QUIRM```

+**QUantum Interface for Regular Modularity**

-One day, I will add the doc.
+I'll add the doc.
+One day.
 Maybe.

 ## WARNING

-Still work in progress, the module API may change, and some very unsafe code will be removed.
-This is a proof if concept.
+This code is not finished, far from it.
+The API may change, some very unsafe code will be removed.
+More modules will come.
+But the core concept is here.